-- How have TNF-alpha inhibitors and Xolair been integrated into the treatment algorithm, and what are their source of business?
+- How have TNF inhibitors, Xolair, and second-generation antihistamines been integrated into the treatment algorithm, and what are their source of business?

-- What proportion of CIndU patients receive drug therapy within one year of diagnosis, and how quickly?
+- What percentage of CIndU patients receive drug therapy within one year of diagnosis, and how quickly?
 What percentage of patients progress to later lines of therapy within one year of diagnosis?

 - What percentage of CIndU patients are treated with monotherapy versus combination therapy?
-What are the most widely used combination therapies?
+What are the most commonly used combinations?